Authored by the expert who managed and guided the team behind the France Property Pack

 What property type will give the best return in Auvergne-Rhône-Alpes over 5 years as of 2026?

-As of early 2026, the property type expected to give the best total return over 5 years in Auvergne-Rhône-Alpes is well-located apartments in high-yield cities like parts of Saint-Étienne and certain Grenoble or Clermont-Ferrand neighborhoods, where rental income does more of the work.
+As of 2026, the property type expected to give the best total return over 5 years in Auvergne-Rhône-Alpes is a well located small or mid sized apartment in a strong rental city.

 How will new infrastructure projects affect property prices in Auvergne-Rhône-Alpes over 5 years?